 On the local level, voting occurs within each institute for the election of Postdoc External Representatives.
-The election of Postdoc Representatives is described in full detail in Appendix A. We do not prescribe how institutes elect their Internal Postdoc Representatives, but institutes may use the procedure in Appendix A to hold those elections as well.
+The election of Postdoc Representatives is described in full detail in Appendix A.

+Internal Postdoc Representatives are allowed to be chosen however the institute sees fit (i.e. on a volunteer basis or via elections).
+Institutes may use the procedure in Appendix A to hold those elections as well if necessary.